juanma-wp/wpcom-rest-api-docs/5-oauth2-authentication.md

 # OAuth2 Authentication

-[OAuth2](https://oauth.net/2/) is a secure authentication protocol that enables applications to interact with WordPress.com sites and self-hosted WordPress sites running Jetpack without requiring users to share their sensitive credentials directly with third-party applications.
-This approach provides granular permission control and enhanced security for both users and developers.

-## Understanding OAuth2 for WordPress.com

-OAuth2 represents a sophisticated authentication framework designed specifically for **third-party applications** that need controlled access to user data.
-[Unlike Application Passwords](https://wordpress.com/support/security/two-step-authentication/application-specific-passwords/) which grant comprehensive administrative access, OAuth2 implements a **granular permission system through scopes** that allows applications to request only the specific access levels they need.

-When users authorize your application through OAuth2, they authenticate using their existing WordPress.com credentials and can see exactly what permissions your application is requesting.
-They can then choose to grant or deny specific access levels, providing transparency and control over their data.
+[OAuth2](https://oauth.net/2/) lets applications securely access WordPress.com and Jetpack sites without needing users' passwords.
+It provides fine-grained control over what each app can access.

+Unlike [Application Passwords](https://wordpress.com/support/security/two-step-authentication/application-specific-passwords/) which give full access, OAuth2 lets apps request only the specific permissions they need through "scopes".
+When users authorize an app, they can see and control exactly what access they're granting.

+Users sign in with their WordPress.com account and can approve or deny the requested permissions, maintaining control over their data while safely connecting apps.

 ## Prerequisites